App ideas & validation

 | Monetization | Pricing models and estimated revenue of the leaders | Multiple apps with meaningful estimated revenue and visible subscription or paid pricing |

-| Growth trend | Direction of review velocity; new entrants gaining traction | Velocity rising or steady, recent entrants climbing — not a shrinking graveyard |
+| Growth trend | Direction of market momentum; new entrants gaining traction | Momentum rising or steady, recent entrants climbing — not a shrinking graveyard |

 | Defensibility | How hard your wedge is to copy | A specific audience, workflow, or integration the generic leaders cannot chase without alienating their base |